Financial Aid Notes

 - Students and parents of students are advised that if they enter into a Title IV, HEA loan, the loan data will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders and institutions determined to be authorized users of the data system.

-- Cap on Aid: There is a cap on the total amount of JWU scholarships and grants that the university will award to a single student during a given academic year.
+- There is a maximum eligibility on the total amount of JWU scholarships and grants that the university will award to a single student during a given academic year.
 The maximum amount is determined prior to each year’s financial aid awarding process and includes both university-funded and university-administered monies.
-Please contact Student Academic & Financial Services for further information regarding this cap.
+Please contact Student Academic & Financial Services for further information regarding this policy.

 - Students participating in programs that are not assessed at full-price tuition (e.g., study abroad) may not be eligible for all of their institutional grants, scholarships or loans, and the award may be pro-rated.